JoeyFerg/buffcut/SPEC.md

 - The Clipboard Buffer overlay provides list of common strings.
 - Provide additional ordering formats for favorites (i.e. alphabetical).
 - Provide configuration option for removing duplicates.
+- Add Blacklisted App Prefrences that deny the app from accessing the clipboard of different apps.

 ---